Technician applying garage door lubricant to hinges and rollers

 6. Garage Door Opener Rail

 For screw-drive or chain-drive openers, apply lubricant along the rail.
-Belt-drive openers typically don’t need lubrication, but check your manufacturer’s guide.
+Belt-drive openers typically don't need lubrication, but check your manufacturer's guide.
+If the opener itself is straining or making noise, our garage door opener repair service can help diagnose the cause.

 What NOT to Lubricate